My spring/summer version of this list is always one of my most popular posts, so here’s a winter version!

 Both Home Depot and Lowe’s offer really cute free workshops for kids once a month on a Saturday.
 We’ve gone to a few of these, and my kids always love them.
 They ask that you register online, but I also highly recommend arriving within the first hour of the event as they do sometimes run out of kits.

-Some upcoming workshops at Home Depot: Valentine’s Candy Box on February 1
+Some upcoming workshops at Home Depot: Penguin Mailbox on February 7

-Some upcoming workshops at Lowe’s: Tool Chest on February 15
+Some upcoming workshops at Lowe’s: Birdhouse on February 21

 New Jersey State Museum